-But if you don’t want to go dumpster diving then just be a part of the solution by telling your grocery store your watching them and your going to punk them if they throw away good food.
+But if you don’t want to go dumpster diving then just be a part of the solution by telling your grocery store you’re watching them and that you’re going to punk them if they throw away good food.

 June 11 – Day 10 – San Carlos, Arizona